This article includes links that we may receive compensation for if you click, at no cost to you.

 Again, you want do something that is sustainable for you.

-The majority of my net worth is due to consistent contributions and returns in my 401K.
+The majority of my financial assets are from consistent contributions and returns in my 401K.
 I didn’t win the wealth lottery, no cryptos or meme stocks here.
-Just simple investing in Vanguard index funds.
+My investment strategy consists of just Vanguard index funds.

 A general rule of thumb is to have 25X expenses saved for retirement while the average retirement savings in the fourth quarter of 2020 was only $121,500 according to a study by Fidelity.